hector-torres/kalshi_trading_engine/README.md

 # Kalshi Trading Engine

-This collection of notebooks is used to extract and analyze market data from the Kalshi prediction market.
+This codebase constitutes a proof of concept to extract and analyze market data from the Kalshi prediction market.

 ## Glossary
  - Market: A single binary market.